anne-urai/lab_wiki/docs/practical/Working time and meetings.md

 1. On Monday or Tuesday (see Gcal for the lab), our own CoCoSys lab meeting
 2. On Thursday, the [weekly CogPsy meeting](https://anne-urai.github.io/lab_wiki/Practical.html) and _CO-squared_ joint lab meeting.

-Every semester (2x/year), we also have two writing weeks (often in Leiden's Academy Building) and a lab social/outing.
+Every semester (2x/year), we also aim to have a writing week (often in Leiden's Academy Building) and a lab social/outing.

 # Meeting templates
 See the templates for mentoring agreement, weekly meetings, and evaluation meetings.